NueSynth/Theme-Stylizer/README.md

 ## Accessibility

-The Selene Color Scheme Designer is designed to help ensure your interfaces are visually accessible and inclusive:
+Selene Theme Stylizer is designed to help ensure your interfaces are visually accessible and inclusive:

 - **Transparency Controls:**
   Adjust alpha channels to test clarity against varied backgrounds.